 This degree equips graduates to work as writers in film, digital media, television, radio and the press, as well as to pursue professional careers in creative writing.
 Several graduates each year go on to develop their work further with the Schools of English and Creative Studies and Media through a period of postgraduate study.
 The School in collaboration with the Hay literary festival offers one student each year an internship position working at the prestigious Hay Festival in Hay-on-Wye.

-Creative Industries courses have seen graduates involved in both academe and in industry, including work in:
+Creative Studies and Media courses have seen graduates involved in both academe and in industry, including work in:

 A number of graduates have likewise continued to Postgraduate study.

-Some have followed careers in teaching, lecturing, politics and/or public relations.
+Some have followed careers in teaching, lecturing, politics and public relations.